kamodulin/autocap/submissions/milestone4_AutoCap/milestone4_FinalReport_AutoCap.md

 We created a Chrome browser extension to automatically add alternative text to images so that people who heavily rely on screen readers, such as those with visual impairments, can better understand the content of images on websites they visit.
 The extension iterates through all images without an `alt` attribute on a webpage and uploads these images to our Flask API.
 Returned captions are automatically added to the corresponding `img` tag.
 We also plan to create a similar Safari extension in the future.
 [Chrome extension demonstration video](https://youtu.be/u89L2u9Lzfc).

 ## Conclusion and Future Directions
-This application provided numerous opportunities to develop our skills at each layer of the DLOps stack -- data, models, development, and operations.
-We created complex image captioning models using a variety of modern techniques.
-Furthermore, we were able to create a web application and browser extension to showcase the power and utility of our models to a wider audience.
+This application provided numerous opportunities to develop our skills at each layer of the DLOps stack — data, models, development, and operations.
+We created complex image captioning models using a variety of modern techniques and were able to create a web application and browser extension to showcase the power and utility of these models to a wider audience.

 During this process we’ve also considered a lot of additional improvements we’d like to make.
 Some of these ideas are captured below:
 - Leverage pre-trained GLoVe embeddings to decrease model training time and improve performance